jasonkglim/MotionScaling/README.md

 - Metric is very high for all 0 latency signals.. may be dependent on the way it gets sampled?
 - Issue could be errors in taking integral?
 Since resolution is so poor at lower frequencies of importance, could be a lot of error in integral approximation
 - Even so, looking at the peaks of PSD, doesn't really align with what seems like a "good" signal..
+- Conclusion: PSD doesn't seem to represent what I want as far as measuring the oscillations in the signal..
+Seemingly good signals will give very high values compared to signals that are clearly 'worse' qualitatively..